Processing multiple texts

 In a distributed fashion with spark

-To use the Spark engine to distribute the computation, we create our lazy collection from the Spark dataframe directly and write the result to a new Spark dataframe.
+To use the Spark engine to distribute the computation, we create our stream from the Spark dataframe directly and write the result to a new Spark dataframe.
 EDS-NLP will automatically distribute the operations on the cluster (setting backend="spark"

 behind the scenes), but you can change the backend (for instance to multiprocessing